-Initial THC Recommendations for CHCs packet was issued in 2016 and is explained here.
+Initial THC Recommendations for CHCs packet was issued in 2016.
 The following revised recommendations were shared via the CHC listserv in 2020 to help CHCs resume activity that could be accomplished within social distancing guidelines.
 This revised set of recommendations highlights basic work that CHC chairs can address or delegate to fellow appointees.

 Level 1 within THC’s Recommendation Framework prioritizes developing constructive relationships.
 To contribute to this goal, take time to communicate with THC cemetery staff and cemetery representatives.
 Here are some ideas on how to proceed.

-- Gather contact information for county cemeteries––include contact information for cemeteries with or without affiliated organizations.
-If interested, use the Sample Partnership Inventory template to keep track of this information; template download is at the bottom this webpage.
+- Gather contact information for county cemeteries, including contact information for cemeteries with or without affiliated organizations.

-- Consider designating a CHC cemetery chair who will serve as the CHC’s primary contact for cemetery-related matters––interacting with cemetery contacts throughout the county, tracking CHC cemetery efforts, and submitting Historic Texas Cemetery (HTC) applications prepared by CHC.
+- Consider designating a CHC cemetery chair who will serve as the CHC’s primary contact for cemetery-related matters including interacting with cemetery contacts throughout the county, tracking CHC cemetery efforts, and submitting Historic Texas Cemetery (HTC) applications prepared by CHC.

 - If CHC does not have the capacity or expertise for a cemetery chair, then try to find a county resident who has cemetery-related expertise to help the CHC address cemetery preservation needs in the county.

 - Share THC web material with fellow appointees so that everyone can be informed about cemetery preservation standards of care.

 - Decide if a cemetery committee is right for your CHC.
 If the CHC is involved heavily in cemetery work, this committee can help identify, prioritize, and implement cemetery-related work in a timely and efficient manner.